philschanely/ci-service/README.md

 ## Install sample data

-From terminal run the following command (assuming you have first created a database called `lego_collection`):
+From terminal run the following command to import the database for this application:

 ```
-$ mysql lego_collection < sample-data.sql
+$ mysql < book-db.sql
 ```